 Feb 9, 2017

 Chapter Bro.
 Harry Johnson is a career lawyer, entrepreneur and public servant.
-From 2001 to 2004, he served as National President of Alpha Phi Alpha Fraternity, Incorporated, the fraternity to which Dr. King belonged.
+From 2001 to 2004, he served as General President of Alpha Phi Alpha Fraternity, Incorporated, the fraternity to which Dr. King belonged.
 While serving in this role, Johnson oversaw over 700 chapters located throughout the United States and abroad enhancing the national image of the organization with fraternity members, business leaders and political officials.